Pipe Major – Brian Urkosky

 Mackenzie Chamberlain — Lead Drummer & Drumming Mentor

-Mackenzie Chamberlain initially started drumming with the Sarnia Legion Pipe band.
+Mackenzie Chamberlain began his drumming career with the Sarnia Legion Pipe Band.
 He then moved to the Grade 4 Penetangore Pipe Band in Kincardine, Ontario, before going on to play three years with the 78th Fraser Highlanders Pipe Band, and compete at the World Pipe Band Championships in Glasgow, Scotland.
 In the 2015/2016 year, MacKenzie competed at the Balmoral Classic in Pittsburgh, PA, and Winter Storm (Grade 1) in Kansas City, winning the MSR and HP/J contests at both.
 In the spring of 2016, MacKenzie was upgraded by the PPBSO to the Professional Grade.
 Most recently, MacKenzie led the drum core for the Ryan Russell Memorial Pipe Band in the 2017 season.

-In addition to having learnt from many knowledgeable and talented Drum Sergeants, including Deb Whittall, Gerry Radford, Jeff Boyle, and Drew Duthart, Mackenzie is a student of Doug Stronach.
+He has received instruction from many knowledgeable and talented Drum Sergeants, including Deb Whittall, Gerry Radford, Jeff Boyle, and Drew Duthart and is currently a student of Doug Stronach.